Candidate confidently answering behavioral interview questions during a professional job interview.

 Here’s how to handle it like a pro:

-• Pick a real weakness- Don’t make something up, but also don’t pick something that’s a deal-breaker for the job.
+• Pick a real weakness- Don’t make something up, but don’t pick something that’s a deal-breaker for the job.
 Think about areas where you’re actively trying to improve.

 • Show self-awareness- Acknowledge the weakness without making excuses.